kiegroup/jbpm-dashboard/README.md

 JBoss Application Server
 -------------------------

-To deploy the dashbuilder war to a JBoss Application Server, first see "Building the project", then proceed as indicated:
+To deploy the jBPM dashboard to a JBoss Application Server, first see "Building the project", then proceed as indicated:

 1. Go to the <code>builder/target</code> directory and get the jbpm-dashbuilder-jboss-as7.0.war

-2. Then take a look at the following guide [builder/README.md](https://github.com/teiid/teiid-dashboard/blob/master/builder/README.md).
+2. Then take a look at the following guide [builder/README.md](https://github.com/droolsjbpm/jbpm-dashboard/blob/master/builder/README.md).